Semester Bill Due Dates

 Failure to discharge financial obligations includes, but is not limited to, an overdue balance with the university or the delinquency of a borrower in repaying a loan administered by the Office of Student Financial Services and the inability of that office to collect such a loan because the borrower has discharged the indebtedness through bankruptcy proceedings.

 A student who defaults in the payment of indebtedness to the university shall be subject to suspension, dismissal and refusal of a transfer of credits or issuance of an official transcript.
-In addition, the university may refer the debt to an outside collection agency.
-The student is responsible for costs associated with the collection of the debt.
+Brandeis University may refer delinquent accounts to a collection agency.
+Students are responsible for paying the collection agency fee, which may be based on a percentage at a maximumof 40 percent of any delinquent account, together with all costs and expenses, including reasonable attorney’s fees, necessary for the collection of any delinquent account.
+Delinquent accounts may be reported to one or more of the national credit bureaus.

 A university deposit of $500 must be paid by each candidate upon notification of acceptance.
 This deposit confirms each candidate's intention to begin studies at Brandeis.